Stratus3D/dotfiles/docs/useful_commands.md

 ## Bash/Zshell Command Line

-* `pcregrep --color='auto' -n '[^\x00-\x7F]' README.md` highlight lines in a file that contain non-ASCII characters.
-Alternatively use `grep` with the `-P` flag.
-* `file -i file.txt` print encoding of file.
-On OSX use `file -I`.
+* `open out.svg; echo new-database.dot | entr sh -c 'dot new-database.dot -Tsvg -o out.svg; $HOME/dotfiles/reload-browser Firefox'` reload file in browser when it changes
+* `open .` to open current directory in Finder
+* `open -a TextEdit textfile.txt` to open a file in a specific application
 * `echo "SMS notification" | sendmail -t '<phone number>@messaging.sprintpcs.com'` send an SMS notification by emailing the service's email to SMS gateway
+* `dmesg` show startup log messages
 * `stat -c%s` show file size
 * `ln -s /dev/null ~/file/you/never/want/to/persist` good for ensure data written to the file by applications never persists
-* `open .` to open current directory in Finder
-* `open -a TextEdit textfile.txt` to open a file in a specific application
 * `^X, ^E` to edit the currently typed command in vim
 * `!!` run the last command again
 * `command <<< "input text"` can be used in place of `command < file.in`